Degis-Insurance/SmartContract-StyleGuide/SolidityStyleGuide.md

 Avoid extraneous whitespace in the following situations:

-* Immediately inside parenthesis, brackets or braces, with the exception of single line function declarations.
+* Immediately inside parenthesis, brackets or braces, except for single-line function declarations.
 * Immediately before a comma, semicolon.
 * More than one space around an assignment or other operator to align with another.
-* Don’t include a whitespace in the receive and fallback functions.
+* Don’t include whitespace in the receive and fallback functions.
 `mint(position[1], Coin({name: "degis"}));`